Goobaroo/makeMKV-Autoripper/README.md

 5. Edit settings.cfg
     * You should only need to edit *save_path* unless you really want to play with the settings
+    * Add a ProwlApp.com API key if desired.

 ### Running
 1. Insert a DVD